donny-nguyen/donny-nguyen.github.io/_posts/2024-10-31-require-and-import.md

 # Require and Import

-In Node.js, `require` and `import` are both used to bring modules or packages into your code, but they come from different module systems and have distinct behaviors.
+In Node.js, `require` and `import` are both used to bring modules or packages into our code, but they come from different module systems and have distinct behaviors.
 Here’s a breakdown of their differences and usage:

 ### 1. **Module Systems**